 David Debias was born in Boston on August 9, 1806.
 He lived with his parents on Belknap Street (now Joy Street) on the north slope of Beacon Hill—a predominantly African-American community.

 While we don’t know the real story of David’s early life, we can guess that life was hard for a poor African-American family in early nineteenth-century Boston.
 His father may have worked as a laborer along the waterfront or in one of the many factories beginning to spring up around town.
 With few prospects, it is not surprising that David would go to sea.

 On December 17, 1814, Debias’ father entered him on board Constitution.
 Scarcely eight years old, Debias was rated a boy and assigned as servant to Master’s Mate Nathaniel G. Leighton.
 He was discharged and paid off on July 16, 1815.
 His father collected his pay from the purser.

 Boys were the lowest ranking sailors on a ship, employed at the ship’s most boring and dirty work.
 Many boys acted as officers’ servants, serving them at dinner and keeping their uniforms and cabins neat and shipshape.
 Older boys often carried powder to the guns in battle.
 When not engaged in those duties, boys were expected to learn all they could about seamanship and other shipboard tasks.

 Battles and Engagements

-Debias served on Constitution during her battle with HMS Cyane and HMS Levant on the night of February 20, 1815.
-Placed on board Levant (along with Master’s Mate Leighton) as part of the prize crew, he was captured by a British squadron on the way back to the United States.
-Imprisoned in Barbados until May, he returned home, where he was finally reunited with his family.
+Debias served on Constitution during the battle with HMS Cyane and HMS Levant on the night of February 20, 1815.
+After being placed on board Levant (along with Master’s Mate Leighton) as part of the prize crew, he was captured by a British squadron on the way back to the United States.
+He was imprisoned in Barbados until May, when he returned home and was finally reunited with his family.